 In the early 2000’s, Australia’s coffee landscape began to change.

-Back then you could walk down most suburban Melbourne strip shopping precincts and see perhaps 2 or 3 cafes offering coffee.
+Pre-2000, you could walk down most Australian strip shopping precincts and see perhaps 2 or 3 cafes offering coffee and some even used pre-ground coffee is instant.

 Around 2006, new cafes were opening up everywhere and some of the more popular outlets were filled with patrons from early morning until late in the afternoon for the sole purpose to drink coffee, catch up with friends or have business meetings.

-Fast forward to 2016 and it seemed every 3rd shop in a strip serves coffee – whether they are skilled at it or not, coffee undoubtedly still evokes thoughts of gold rush fever for some people and it’s this sentiment that has led to saturation of the cafe market in Australia.
+Fast forward to 2021 and it seemed every 3rd shop in a strip serves coffee – whether they are skilled at it or not, coffee undoubtedly still evokes thoughts of gold rush fever for cafe owners and it’s this sentiment that has led to saturation of the cafe market in Australia.

 Specialty Coffee – a rapid evolution in just 10 short years

 Coffee has history dating hundreds of years, but if we looked back at what happened in 2006, it was a time when small groups of coffee roasters began experimenting with single origin coffees and roasting their beans differently.

 Instead of roasting everything really dark and relying upon the addition of sugar and sweetness of the milk to improve the cup, the motivation from a few brave roasters was to showcase the original characteristics of those high quality beans using medium roast profiles – it started a movement towards an accepted belief of cleaner and sweeter offerings – devoid of that ashy, char and over-roasted note in the coffees.

 Weather it started in Australia, New Zealand, Scandinavia or Europe does not matter, it was fundamental shift towards coffee as we know it today and Australian coffee drinkers eagerly embraced it.